mozman/ezdxf/docs/source/tutorials/diameter_dimension.rst

-The example above creates a 45 degrees slanted diameter :class:`~ezdxf.entities.Dimension` entity, the default dimension style "EZ_RADIUS" (same as for radius dimensions) is defined as 1 drawing unit is 1m in reality, drawing scale 1:100 and the length factor is 100, which creates a measurement text in cm, the default location for the measurement text is outside of the circle.
+The example above creates a 45 degrees slanted diameter :class:`~ezdxf.entities.Dimension` entity, the default dimension style "EZ_RADIUS" (same as for radius dimensions) is defined as 1 drawing unit = 1m, drawing scale = 1:100 and the length factor = 100, which creates a measurement text in cm, the default location for the measurement text is outside of the circle.

 The `center` point defines the the center of the circle but there doesn't have